Thursday, April 28

 Welcome to Cat Facts!

 I love cats!
 They are soft and fluffy.
 I would like to tell you some cool cat facts.
 Cats are one of the most popular pets in the world!
 Did you know that cats can’t taste sweet stuff?
-Yep, that is right, they can’t taste anything that is sweet.
+Yep, that is right, they can’t taste anything sweet.
 Do you know why?
-Cats are mostly carnivores, and they don’t really have a need for anything other than meats in their diets.
-Although sometimes cats do eat vegetables and other food sources.
-Cats have taste buds just like humans do but they can’t taste sweet stuff the way humans do.
+Cats are primarily carnivores and don’t need anything other than meat in their diets.
+Although cats sometimes eat vegetables and other food sources, cats have taste buds just like humans, but they can’t taste sweet stuff like humans.
 How cool is that?

 Do you have a favorite type of cat?